Multi-Scale Perturbation Theory II: Solutions and Leading-Order Bispectrum in the $\Lambda$CDM Universe: Two-parameter perturbation theory in CDM

-The reader is referred to Refs. \cite{goldberg2017cosmology, goldberg2017perturbation} for a more detailed explanation of the derivation of these equations, as well as for mathematical and physical justification of the assumptions that go into them.
+On the other hand, equations (\ref{evollcdm})-(\ref{momentum}) contain terms that would not only normally appear at second-order in cosmological perturbation theory, but also a handfull of terms that would not appear until third order.
+These include the term $\displaystyle {4 \pi} a^2 \bar{\rho}\, \delta_{\rm N}\, v_{\rm N}^2/3$ in equation (\ref{evollcdm}), the term $8 \pi a^2 \bar{\rho} \, \delta_{\rm N} (v_{\rm N}^i v_{{\rm N} j} - \frac{1}{3} \delta^i_{\phantom{i} j} v_{\rm N}^2)$ in equation (\ref{tracefreeij}), and $\displaystyle {4 \pi} a^2 \bar{\rho}\, \delta_{\rm N}\, v_{\rm N}^2/3$ in equation (\ref{genPoisson}).
+The appearance of these terms at leading-order in the 2PPT approach demonstrates the fact that $\delta_{\rm N}$ is allowed to be non-perturbatively large in this approach, as is required for consistent inclusion of non-linearities in the density field.
+We refer the reader to Refs. \cite{goldberg2017cosmology, goldberg2017perturbation} for a more detailed explanation of the derivation of these equations, as well as for mathematical and physical justification of the assumptions that go into them.

+Here we will proceed to find solutions to equations (\ref{evollcdm})-(\ref{momentum}) by using Newtonian perturbation theory to appropriately expand them, as we will now describe.
+Once we have found solutions, we will compare these to the corresponding equations from second-order cosmological perturbation theory, which we have verified are obtained precisely by re-introducing the terms discussed above into equations (\ref{evollcdm})-(\ref{momentum}), and which can be found in Ref. \cite{bartolo2006full}.